knadh/profiler/README.md

 # profiler

-profiler is a tiny Go wrapper around runtime/pprof for easily profile Go programs.
-It allows to run one or more profiles (cpu, mem etc.) simultaneously while avoiding boilerplate.
+profiler is a tiny wrapper around runtime/pprof for easily profiling Go programs.
+It allows running one or more profiles (cpu, mem etc.) simultaneously while avoiding boilerplate.
 The results are dumped to files.
 This is a rewrite of [pkg/profile](https://github.com/pkg/profile/) with the key difference of supporting multiple concurrent profiles.

 ## Install
 ```shell